 Each month on the night of the full moon, locals and friends get together to watch and perform at the West End Fire Festival.
 The casual event sees talented fire spinners, hula-hoopers and slackliners perform their arts under the moonlight at Orleigh Park.

 Brisbane’s riverside bars make for the perfect location for an afternoon beverage.
-Our favourites are Bar Pacino, Riverland Bar, Fridays, Blackbird and Riverbar.
-The best times to go are Thursdays, Fridays or Sundays.
+Our favourites are Bar Pacino, Riverland Bar, Fridays, Blackbird and Riverbar at Eagle Street and Mr Percival’s and Felons at Howard Smith Wharves.
+The best times to go are Thursday through Sunday.